-What Do American Coots Look Like?
+What Does an American Coot Look Like?

-Initially you might have thought the American coot is a member of the rail family, black head and body, red eyes and a white bill.
-For me the most noticeable distinction for the coot is the white bill, which is compressed vertically rather than horizontally like a duck.
-The American coot has a black spot on the end of the bill.
+Initially you might have thought the American coot is a duck, or perhaps a goose.
+The most noticeable field mark for the black colored bird is the white bill, which is compressed vertically rather than horizontally like a duck.
+The American coot also has a black spot on the end of the bill.

-What Do American Coots Eat?
+What Foods Do American Coots Eat?